echo3Dco/Unity-echo3D-Demo/README.md

 <b>Option 1: If you’re integrating echo3D into an existing project</b>

-* Drag the `Echo3DHologram.cs` script onto the game object.
+* Drag the `Echo3DHologram.cs` script onto the game object that you want to host on the echo3D cloud.

 ![APIKeyAndParentPrefabGIF](https://user-images.githubusercontent.com/99516371/200437944-3ed2af31-0bc5-41a9-b6b5-067a5486530c.gif)